 Now, with our first few decades of being a city behind us, Lakewood has emerged as a healthy, thriving city ready to undergo its own renaissance — a transformation that will make it one of the best cities in which to live and do business in our state.
 We have the momentum, the plan, the natural amenities, and the competitive advantages needed to get it done.
 We also have one more critical component: a healthy, business-friendly city government ready to work with citizens and business owners to build something better together.

 Located between Seattle and Olympia, just south of Tacoma, Lakewood is a Puget Sound community neighboring Joint Base Lewis-McChord (JBLM) and Camp Murray.
 We are home to beautiful lakes, historic sites such as Fort Steilacoom, Lakewold Gardens, and Thornewood Castle.
 Lakewood is an ideal place to shop and stay while exploring Mount Rainier or Chambers Bay.

 Lakewood, WA is just minutes away from Puget Sound and the Port of Tacoma, and just a short drive to Sea-Tac International Airport.
-With great educational opportunities, a strong business district, and numerous recreational opportunities, Lakewood is a great place to visit, stay, and start your “better”.
+With great educational opportunities, a strong business district, and numerous recreational opportunities, Lakewood is a great place to visit, stay, and build your “better”.

 Why Lakewood, WA?

 - Lakewood Industrial Park is the fourth-largest private, for-profit employer in Pierce County and the third-largest industrial business park in Washington.

 - Home to one of the only International Districts in Pierce County, influenced by Korean, Vietnamese, Latino, Pacific Islander, and other cultures.

 - Lakewood is home to 14 parks consisting of more than 600 acres.